 Pour la version française, cliquez ici.

-Empathy and compassion are topics that are important to me.
-Quite often, it is people who have experienced difficulties who better understand their importance.
+Quite often, it is people who have experienced difficulties who better understand the importance of empathy and compassion.
 Admittedly, talking with other bereaved has helped me learn more about these two components of emotional intelligence.
-Throughout the last year, I was also able to learn a lot from exceptional people who continue to demonstrate great empathy and compassion.

 Grief and Depression